Technigo/project-todos/README.md

 # Project Todos

-A singel application page which user be able to add tasks, list tasks and toggle whether a task is done or not.
+A singel application page build with Redux-toolkit.
+User able to add tasks, list tasks and toggle whether a task is done or not.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+Understanding the logic between Reducers and Componets take me for a while.
+What the role of reducer, create a Slice, and then how can i transfer the store and    actions to components was a bit challening for me.
+Immutability was another challenge part for me.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.